palinkas-jo-reggelt/GeoLite2SQL/README.md

 6) Deletes obsolete records
 7) Inserts lowest and highest IP in range and geoname_id from IPv4 cvs file
 8) Reads geo-name cvs file and updates each record with country code and country name based on the geoname_id
+9) Creates scheduled task for weekly updates
-9) Includes various error checking to keep from blowing up a working database on error
+10) Includes various error checking to keep from blowing up a working database on error
+11) Email notification on error

+## INSTRUCTIONS
+1) Create folder to contain scripts and MaxMinds data
+2) Modify user variables in GeoLite2MySQL.ps1
+3) First time run from Powershell console

 ## NOTES
 Run every Wednesday via task scheduler (MaxMinds releases updates on Tuesdays)